Border Collies: The Most Intelligent Breed of Dog

 Dog insurance for your Border Collie

-As with any pedigree or cross-breed, it’s always a good idea to have a pet insurance policy in place to help with unexpected vet fees.
+It’s always a good idea to have a Border Collie insurance policy in place to help with unexpected vet fees.

 If you’re introducing a Border Collie puppy to your home, why now take a look at our four weeks’ free WalkawayCover* created especially for new pups aged 8 weeks to one year?